patroni/patroni/docs/faq.rst

 Do I need to run :ref:`patronictl` in the Patroni host?
     No, you do not need to do that.

-    Running :ref:`patronictl` in the Patroni host is handy if you have access to the Patroni host because you can use the very same configuration file from ``patroni`` agent for the :ref:`patronictl` application.
+    Running :ref:`patronictl` in the Patroni host is handy if you have access to the Patroni host because you can use the very same configuration file from the ``patroni`` agent for the :ref:`patronictl` application.

     However, :ref:`patronictl` is basically a client and it can be executed from remote machines.
 You just need to provide it with enough configuration so it can reach the DCS and the REST API of the Patroni member(s).

-Why the information about my Patroni member disappeared from the output of :ref:`patronictl_list` command?
+Why did the information from one of my Patroni members disappear from the output of :ref:`patronictl_list` command?
     Information shown by :ref:`patronictl_list` is based on the contents of the DCS.

     If information about a member disappeared from the DCS it is very likely that the Patroni agent on that node is not running anymore, or it is not able to communicate with the DCS.

     As the member is not able to update the information, the information eventually expires from the DCS, and consequently the member is not shown anymore in the output of :ref:`patronictl_list`.

-Why the information about my Patroni member is not up-to-date in the output of :ref:`patronictl_list` command?
+Why is the information about one of my Patroni members not up-to-date in the output of :ref:`patronictl_list` command?
     Information shown by :ref:`patronictl_list` is based on the contents of the DCS.

-    That information is updated by Patroni by default roughly every ``loop_wait`` seconds.
+    By default, that information is updated by Patroni roughly every ``loop_wait`` seconds.
     In other words, even if everything is normally functional you may still see a "delay" of up to ``loop_wait`` seconds in the information stored in the DCS.

     Be aware that that is not a rule, though.
 Some operations performed by Patroni cause it to immediately update the DCS information.